Are you sick of swiping left?

 CRAP FACT: Most women loathe online dating so much they often stop all together – ummmm yeh this was me at one point too!

-If you’re like most women I’ve worked with who’ve been online for any length of time you’ve probably seen it all (& quite possibly more than you’ve ever wanted to!)
+If you’re like most women I’ve worked with who’ve been online for any length of time you’ve probably seen it all (and quite possibly more than you’ve ever wanted to!).

 Over the years I’ve helped hundreds of women meet their man.
-I’ve also read, written, reviewed & revamped heaps of online dating profiles.
-So including the years I was online dating, it’s fair to say I’ve seen my fair share of the good, bad & the ugly.
+I’ve also read, written, reviewed and revamped heaps of online dating profiles.
+So, including the years I was online dating, it’s fair to say I’ve seen my fair share of the good, bad and the ugly.

 Here’s some ideas to get you started writing a stand out profile.

 How to write the perfect online dating profile

 Activate your feminine attraction by balancing depth with playfulness.

 Be light and have banter in how you write your profile, but demonstrate the other sides to you through what you write in your profile.

 Certain words, phrases and photos can have the power to attract one man and yet repel another.
 So it’s super important to make sure your profile isn’t trying to appeal to men in general – just your man.